bourdin07/test_code_Omni_Maxime_Bourdin_Backend/README.md

 The project uses Javascript ES6

+- The server uses Express and run on the port 3001
 - I created an async function `asyncForEach` in order to iterate over the array list of employees
 - When the we navigate to the route "/api/", I call the function `await asyncForEach`
 - For each iteration I make an API request with Axios with the method GET